DhruvinSoni30/jenkis_demo/README.md

-This is only for jenkis demo purpose.
+This is only for jenkins demo purpose.